(This posting includes a handout which you are welcome to use with your students.)*

 In Student A/Student B/Student C format, students have key quotes from the video which they read to each other.
 Their partners identify the speaker and where they were when they said it.

 For a more detailed example of how I used this technique along with comprehension exercises, I’ll attach here what I used when I showed my students the Tom Hanks’ movie, Big.
 In the attachment, I’ve broken down the first 45 minutes into ten segments.
 Let me know if you’d like the exercises that I used for the rest of the movie, and I’ll be happy to send it to you.
-Movie Big first 10 segments Exercises
+Movie Big First 10 segment Exercises